 We do not seek to find answers to society’s most difficult problems.
 We seek to better understand the problem itself.
 We seek to create better listeners and by extension, better communicators.
 And we seek to find comfort in the uncomfortable.
 The discussions facilitated during these lecture series are not meant to make us feel better about ourselves or bolster our own personal arguments; these conversations should challenge our worldview in a way that is atypical and perhaps even unexpected.

-Dr. Jenny Hall-Jones, Senior Associate Vice President of Student Affairs and
+Dr. Jenny Hall-Jones, Interim Vice President for Student Affairs

 Dr. Theodore Hutchinson, Associate Professor, Patton College of Education and